Daniel-Higgins/mlb-prop-bet-tracker/README.md

  - Multiple Dynamo DB tables with additional GSI indexes
  - S3 buckets to hold static data
  - EC2 instances to host this Python application (and set with custom SGs, NACLs, VPC settings)
+ - Lambda to send periodic emails about reminders/promotions
+ - Everything VPC related for networking